clintmckenna/polymarketR/README.md

 print(event_results)

 # 2. Get event details by slug (use a known slug for stability)
+# Suppose we want to look at the 2024 New York City mayoral election.
+We can get the slug from the URL on Polymarket: https://polymarket.com/event/new-york-city-mayoral-election

 event_slug <- "new-york-city-mayoral-election"
 event <- get_event_by_slug(event_slug)
 print(event)